chrisjackson-pellicle/PAV/README.md

                         linear_or_circular.
 Only input_filename and linear_or_circular
                         require values; empty optional fields will use defaults. linear_or_circular must be "linear" or "circular".

+Optional input:
+  --chloe_project_dir DIR, -chloe_proj DIR
+                        Path to the chloe project directory to use as --project for Julia.
+Must be provided together with --chloe_script.
+  --chloe_script PATH, -chloe_jl PATH
+                        Path to the chloe.jl script.
+Must be provided together with --chloe_project_dir.
+  --linearise_gene GENE_NAME, -linearise_gene GENE_NAME
+                        Gene to use for genome linearisation.
+Default is: psbA
 ```

 #### `pav check` - Continue pipeline from annotated GenBank files